Tel: 01395 272027

-If I have a complaint, what should I do?
+If I have feedback or a complaint, what should I do?

-If you are unhappy for any reason, please let us know so that we can see if we can settle the problem to your satisfaction.
-We hope that most problems can be sorted out easily and quickly, at the time they arise and with the person concerned.
+We truly value your feedback, positive but also negative.
+It is great to have good feedback and be able to pass it on the team, but it is only by listening to our patients that we can learn from things that could have gone or been done better.
+So please, if you have feedback for us or are unhappy for any reason, do let us know so that we can see if we can settle a problem to your satisfaction, learn from your comments and improve our service in the future.
+We hope that most issues can be sorted out easily and quickly, at the time they arise and with the person concerned.

 If your problem cannot be sorted in this way and you wish to make a complaint, we ask that you let us know as soon as possible ideally, within a matter of days because this will most easily enable us to establish what happened.
 Complaints should be made to the dentist who normally sees you.
 Alternatively, you may ask for an appointment with David Ward or Nicky Ward in order to discuss your concerns.
 Whoever you contact will explain the complaints procedure to you and will ensure that your concerns are dealt with promptly.
 It will help if you are as clear as possible about your complaint.
 We will do everything we can to try to resolve the matter.

-We promise to officially acknowledge your complaint within three working days of receiving it.
+We promise to officially acknowledge a complaint within three working days of receiving it.
 The matter will then be investigated internally – to a procedure which will be explained to you.
-We aim to give a response within 10 working days.
+We aim to give a response within ten working days.

 If you feel that the above procedure has not resolved your concern The Dental Complaints Service will be able to help you and the dental professional resolve the matter by working with you both.
 You can contact them on 08456 120540 or complete their on line form.
 If you are a member of Denplan, and the in-house complaints procedure has not resolved your concern, you can contact Denplan’s dedicated and helpful complaints team on 0800 169 7220.

-If you are a patient and would like to share your experience about your treatment at Bicton Place please click here
+Or if you are a patient and would like to share your experience about your treatment at Bicton Place with the Care Quality Commission (the CQC) please click here.